Find out more about NCVO staff who contribute to this blog site.

 Following its merger with Volunteering England, Dr Justin Davis Smith was appointed Executive Director, Volunteering and Development at NCVO.
 He was previously Chief Executive of Volunteering England and formerly Director of the Institute for Volunteering Research.
 He has over 20 years in the volunteering movement and has advised the UK Government, the World Bank and the United Nations on the development of volunteering policy.

 Kristen is NCVO’s Volunteer Management and Good Practice Manager.
 She’s interested in raising the profile of volunteer management as a profession, and the development of approaches which can help volunteering deliver for people, organisations and communities.

-Nick is the Head of the Institute for Volunteering Research where he has worked since 2005.
+Nick is the Head of Research at NCVO including the Institute for Volunteering Research where he has worked since 2005.
 Nick leads IVR’s work programme and is responsible for its strategic and financial management.

 Sharing good practice on partnership working and the Compact.
 Posts by staff from Compact Voice.

 Not sure about your comments?
 Read our community guidelines.